Most frequent questions and answers

 ARYZE aims to be the primary payment infrastructure supporting global payments between individuals, businesses and IOT devices all over the world.

-Support for additional currencies will be added over time including dominant reserve currencies like Japanese Yen and USD but also more exotic currencies like Argentinian pesos, South African Rand and Indian rupee, etc.
+Support for additional currencies will be added over time including dominant reserve currencies like EURO and USD but also more exotic currencies like Philippine Piso, South African Rand and Indian Rupee, etc.

 To minimize counterparty credit risk, ARYZE stablecoin solvency will be managed by placing a vast majority of the 1-1 liquidity in government or quasi-governmental bonds and bills, as there is no real risk of default for a central bank of a sovereign nation that issues its free-floating currency and where its debts are denominated in that currency.
 The federal reserve bank in The United States for example, will always be able to pay any debt it has because they can print money to do precisely that.